 Taraji P Henson is superb as Goble (as you’d expect), Octavia Spencer shines with her usual underplayed comic timing as the computer programmer Dorothy Vaughn and they are surrounded by an excellent supporting cast including Kevin Costner and Jim Parsons.
 It’s nicely written too, with the characters' personal lives playing as minor subplots to the work at NASA.
 It’s hard to make a gripping film in which astrophysical equations are a central part of the story but Hidden Figures does so admirably.

 When we go to the movies we are usually expecting to be entertained.
-The only problem is that real life doesn't fit into a neat three-act structure lasting two hours with a Hans Zimmer soundtrack.
+The only problem is that real life doesn't fit into three-act structures lasting two hours with a Hans Zimmer soundtrack.
 Real life doesn't have witty dialogue and it's often messy - even boring.
-As a result, I think most audiences recognise that a "true-story" on film is going to take a few liberties with reality, not because it wants to lie, but because stories are ordered; real life is not.
+As a result, I think most audiences recognise that a "true-story" on film is going to take a few liberties with reality, not because it wants to lie but because stories are ordered; real life is not.

-So while Hidden Figures manipulates the timelines a bit and creates events which never happened, the message of the movie is clear in every frame.
+So while Hidden Figures manipulates the timelines a bit and creates one or two events which never happened, the message of the movie is clear.
 There was rampant racism and sexism in America throughout the 1960s, NASA did make an effort to try and overcome it, but it wasn't an easy transition, particularly for the brave women who stuck by their intellectual guns throughout.

 So yes, the film isn't spot-on in terms of accuracy but if that's what you're expecting you're missing the point.
 It's not a documentary, it's a movie.
-The point is that if you watch this film you're going to be moved.
+If you watch this film you're going to be moved.
 It’s a film set in the world of rocket Science but there’s more here than just differential equations and hyperbolic geometry, it’s a human story and I'm always in favour of humanising Scientists, particularly those who are under-represented and undervalued.

 I love science, let me tell you why.